geothachankary/airport-explorer-book/mapping/display/display-airports.md

 }
 ```

-Assuming out website is hosted at `http://localhost:50158/`, we can invoke it by making the following HTTP GET request:
+Assuming our website is hosted at `http://localhost:50158/`, we can invoke it by making the following HTTP GET request:

 ```text
 http://localhost:50158/?handler=airports